 Fred Fisher, David Miller, Martin O’Leary, Pasquale Paldo and Ernest Rossi, all well known gangsters, were identified as suspects in the shooting.
 On May 29, 1929, messages for their arrest were broadcast.
 On May 19, 1929, Pasquale Paldo was arrested and on May 23, 1929 was held by the Coroner to the Grand Jury.
 On July 2, 1929, the case against Paldo was dismissed with prejudice by Judge Jonas.
 On August 22, 1929, Fisher and Miller were murdered during a quarrel in a gambling house in Ludlow, Kentucky.
 On July 16, 1933, O’Leary was arrested at a Cicero, Illinois hotel, former stronghold of Al Capone.
 Rossi is still at large.

-Detective Martin was waked at his residence located at 5058 North Kedvale Avenue and his funeral mass was held at St. Edward’s Church located at 4350 West Sunnyside Avenue.
+Detective Martin was waked at his residence located at 5058 North Kedvale Avenue.
+His funeral mass was held at St. Edward’s Church located at 4350 West Sunnyside Avenue.
 He was laid to rest on May 18, 1929 in Irving Park Cemetery, 7777 West Irving Park Road, Chicago, Illinois.